bruvellu/terebratalia-wnts/2-text/wnt.md

 (H) Expression of *engrailed* (magenta) and *wnt7* (green) in the early larva.
 Green and magenta lines highlight the extension and overlap between domains.
 Areas in the tissue where the expression overlaps appear in white.
-Samples oriented with the anterior end to the top and ventral to the right (lateral views).
+Samples oriented with anterior end to the top and ventral to the right (lateral views).
 Black arrowheads indicate the apical--mantle boundary.
 White arrowheads demarcate the mantle--pedicle boundary.
 ](figures/FigS5.jpg){#fig:s-doubles tag=S5 width=15cm}

-\newpage

 ![Schematic drawings summarizing the expression of *wnt1*, *wnt1t*, *wnt2*, *wnt4*, *wnt5*, *wnt6*, and *wnt7* in *Terebratalia transversa*.
+For each developmental stage of each gene, a blastoporal/ventral view (top) and a lateral view (bottom) are shown.
+Faded colors represent expression domains in the mesoderm or endoderm, or in the ectoderm when it is beneath the mantle lobe.
 ](figures/FigS6.jpg){#fig:summary-ligands1 tag=S6 width=15cm}

-\newpage

 ![Schematic drawings summarizing the expression of *wnt8*, *wnt9*, *wnt10*, *wnt11*, *wnt16*, and *wntA* in *Terebratalia transversa*.
+For each developmental stage of each gene, a blastoporal/ventral view (top) and a lateral view (bottom) are shown.
+Faded colors represent expression domains in the mesoderm or endoderm, or in the ectoderm when it is beneath the mantle lobe.
 ](figures/FigS7.jpg){#fig:summary-ligands2 tag=S7 width=15cm}

-\newpage

 ![Orthology assignment of *Terebratalia transversa* Frizzled proteins.
 Best-scoring tree of a maximum likelihood phylogenetic analysis using the amino acid sequences of well-annotated Frizzled proteins.